 Cups to Gallons Converter

 Convert cups to gallons instantly.
 16 cups = 1 gallon.
-Includes conversion table, half-gallon guide, and US liquid measurement chart.
+Free converter with full conversion table, US liquid measurement hierarchy, and FAQs.

 Gallons = Cups ÷ 16